kgibm/dockerdebug/fedorawasdebug/Liberty_Perf_Lab.md

 ##  Manually accessing/testing Liberty and tWAS

 1. Test Liberty by going to http://localhost:9080/daytrader/ in your host browser or the remote desktop/VNC browser.

     User = wsadmin, Password = websphere

-2. Test WAS traditional by going to http://localhost:9081/daytrader/ in your host browser or in the remote desktop/VNC browser.

-    User = wsadmin, Password = websphere

-3. Test the WAS traditional Administrative Console by going to https://localhost:9043/ibm/console in your client browser or in the remote desktop/VNC browser.

-    User = wsadmin, Password = websphere

-4. Test IBM HTTP Server and WAS traditional by going to http://localhost:9083/daytrader/ in your host browser or in the remote desktop/VNC browser.

-    User = wsadmin, Password = websphere